sumitNITS/Redis-Cluster/README.md

 # Redis-Cluster-Setup
-This repository is for creating the Redis cluster environment in CentOs8
+This repository is for creating the Redis cluster environment in CentOs 8

 Before going into the actual cluster configuration, let me write little bit of theory here!